Acute low back pain

 - Muscle strain: A sports injury, fall, or strenuous activity can strain muscles and ligaments.
 Lack of exercise increases the risk.

-- Bulging or herniated disc: The gel-like center of a spinal disc can bulge or rupture through a weak area in the disc wall and compress nerves.
+- Bulging or herniated disc: The soft center of a disc can push or rupture through the disc wall and pinch a nerve.

 - Stenosis: Narrowing of the bony canals in the spine can compress the spinal cord and nerves.